MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/app-policies.md

 Some example scenarios in which you use app setup policies are:

 * Pin a custom recruiting and talent management app for members of your HR team.
-* Change the order of the pre-pinned core apps for your organization's users.
+* Change the order of the [Core apps](deploy-apps-microsoft-teams-landing-page.md#core-apps) using pinning for your organization's users.

 :::image type="content" source="media/app-setup-policy-trimmed.png" alt-text="Screenshot of app setup policy in Teams admin center." lightbox="media/app-setup-policy.png":::